MahtabTanim/ADT-1-extraction/README.md

 with all supporting documents submitted.
 ```

+---

+## Attachment Extraction

+> **Note:**
+> For attachment extraction, please switch to the `attachment_extraction` branch for the latest features and fixes related to extracting and processing embedded files.

+### How it works

+- **attachment_extraction.py** will:

+  - Scan the original PDF for attachments , extract the texts .

+  - The function `get_attachment_texts()` returns a list of extracted texts from all successfully processed attachments.

+---

 ## Notes

 - Ensure your PDF is a digitally filled ADT-1 form with extractable fields.
 - For best results, use clear, machine-readable PDFs.
 - **For the sake of testing, the API key used in this project is public.**
   Please do not use this key for production or sensitive data, and rotate it if you fork or reuse this code.

+---